chaminator-lab/airgeddon-captive-portal/README.md

 #Requierements: Some basic html
-# HOW TO MODIFY AIRGEDDONS CAPTIVE PORTAL AND STORE TARGET INPUT DATA
+# HOW TO MODIFY AIRGEDDONS CAPTIVE PORTAL AND STORE USER INPUT.
 IMPORTANT NOTE :
 -The files in the repo represent an example of a targeted virtual attack against an Educational institution made for educational purposes only.